PlexHive/PlexHive/README.md

 ![](./src/qt/res/icons/presentationlogo-fade.png)

-PlexHive is a fork of Litecoin supporting SHA256 PoW and Hive Mining.
+PlexHive is a fork of Litecoin supporting SHA256 PoW, Minotaurx CPU/POW and Hive Mining.
 For full details, as well as prebuilt binaries for Windows, Mac and Linux, please visit our website at https://plexhive.com.

 PlexHive Core is the full node software that makes up the backbone of the PLHV network.